 [The word Yogavibhuti is from the Bhagavad Gita, and means “Mystic power flowing from the abundance of God.”
 There is an established pattern of the Swami performing miracles and then abruptly departing a place in order to get away from the crowds.
-As to whether the saint interfered with karma by curing people and bringing the dead back to life, this is impossible.
-The wisdom that allowed the miracles to happen is the same wisdom by which karma operates.]
+If you ask whether the saint interfered with karma by curing people and bringing the dead back to life, this is impossible.
+Nothing ever happens that isn’t God’s will.]

 In the Bengali Calendar year 1104 (1697 CE), Trailanga Swami stayed for some time in Rameswaram.
 An annual religious festival, or mela, was celebrated there during the month of Karthika, attracting many people from all walks of life.
 A considerable number of sadhus (saints or sages) and spiritual aspirants also attended.

 One time a certain Brahmin died during his stay at the fair.
 A crowd had gathered encircling his body.
 Trailanga Swami saw the dead man’s companions lamenting loudly and making arrangements for his funeral.
 Trailanga Swamiji felt their pain and empathised, and he took some water from his water pot and sprinkled it on the corpse.
 A few minutes later the dead body slowly came to life.
-In the meanwhile, Swamiji quickly left the place, but some villagers from his native village Holia recognised him and began to ask him to return to his own land.
+In the meanwhile, Swamiji quickly left the place, but some villagers from his native village Holia recognised him and began to ask him to return to his birthplace.
 Swamiji gently dissuaded them, but the news of the Brahmin’s revival spread like wildfire.